Tuesday Debut – Presenting Claire Annette Noland!

 Valerie Bolling – Let’s Dance!

-Perfect Picture Book Friday – Marilyn’s Monster
+Perfect Picture Book Friday – This Book Is Gray

 Suitable For Ages: 4-8